Parliamentary.ai

 Overview

 This bill amends the Marriage Act 1949 to allow the Registrar General to authorize certain registered charities to conduct marriages.
-These charities must be focused on religious or non-religious belief systems, not possess a registered place of worship, and be deemed reputable.
+These charities must be focused on religious or non-religious beliefs, not own a registered place of worship, and have a good reputation.

 Description